MLake11/Active-Directory-Home-Lab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of how to create an Active Directory home lab Environment using Oracle Virtual Box.
-In this lab, I configured and ran this lab to help develop my understanding of how active directory and windows networking works.
+In this project, I learned how to create an Active Directory home lab Environment using Oracle Virtual Box.
+I configured and ran this lab to help develop my understanding of how active directory and windows networking works.
 <br />